novex-ai/parallel-parrot/README.md

 )
 ```

-see the [declaration](https://github.com/novex-ai/parallel-parrot/blob/v0.1.0/parallel_parrot/types.py#L22) of `OpenAIChatCompletionConfig` for more available parameters, including the `system_message`.
+see the [declaration](https://github.com/novex-ai/parallel-parrot/blob/v0.3.2/parallel_parrot/types.py#L27) of `OpenAIChatCompletionConfig` for more available parameters, including the `system_message`.
 All [Open API parameters](https://platform.openai.com/docs/api-reference/chat/create) can be passed.
 Note that only models supported by the [OpenAI Chat Completions API](https://platform.openai.com/docs/guides/gpt/gpt-models) can be used with this configuration.

 ## Generate Text - pp.parallel_text_generation()

-LLM text generation can be used for a wide variety of tasks:
-- Sentiment analysis: for understanding large amounts of customer input.
-- Summarization: for making a large number of documents easier to digest/use.
-- Text transformation: such as the removal of PII from text

-see the [prompt_templates](https://github.com/novex-ai/parallel-parrot/blob/v0.1.0/parallel_parrot/prompt_templates.py) for some pre-engineered templates.
+This function executes parallel text generation/completion using a LLM.

+It does so by:
+- Taking in a dataframe or list of dictionaries
+- Applying the python prompt template to each row.
+Column names are used as the variable names in the template.
+- Calling the LLM API with the prompt for each row
+- Appending the output to the input dataframe or list of dictionaries using the output_key.
+- Input values are passed through to the outputs to permit custom logic

 Example of `pp.parallel_text_generation()`:
 ```python